GlitcherOG/Project-Mcomm/README.md

 - Fix Title on rooms as it doesnt seem to be appearing
 - Ensure user cant message,block,challange,report self
 - Tunneling Service (Temp Hide IPs as well)
+- Fix room Title
+- Redo messager so it doenst missout on ends of messages

 # Todo Discord Bot
 - Discord bot able to send messages in game and to rooms